Boost your SEO by adding internal site links

 Why not?
 You can’t just have loads and loads of links from one page alone, your homepage for example, or you will be punished; it will have a negative SEO effect.

 What to do?
 The best internal links are those that connect one article to another.
 This creates a strong internal linking structure deep within the site.

 And by creating lots of content, you’ll have lots of places for links.
-The more links to the more places, the better your internal linking strategy will be and the better it will perform in searches.
+The more links to more places, the better your internal linking strategy will be and the better it will perform in searches.
+Content could be information such as services, case studies, news, recipes, reference materials, tutorials or anything that is relevant to the industry you are in and the services you provide.
 We have created a fantastic guide to help you create quality content.

 Link to and from content-heavy pages

 When you write a new piece of content, you should include five or more links to old articles; about 5-10 links for every 2,000 words is best practice.
 Then you should go to those old pages and link back to your new post or page: create a link between an old established page and a new not-so-established page.